 The theory goes that if you can use the small areas – nooks and crannies, corner spaces, hallways and so on – for smart storage, you’ll find the remaining floor space will be that much more usable for furniture, entertainment and a general feeling of spaciousness.
-Here are our favorite design ideas to make the most of those small spaces.
+Here are our favourite design ideas to make the most of those small spaces.

 Hall Storage Ideas